patractlabs/ZoPatract/zopatract_book/src/rng_tutorial.md

 The first step is for Alice and Bob to each come up with a preimage value and calculate the hash to commit to it.
 There are many ways to calculate a hash, but here we use Zopatract.

-1. Create this file under the name `get_hash.zok`:
+1. Create this file under the name `get_hash.zop`:
 ```javascript
 import "hashes/sha256/512bit" as sha256